The BSc(Tech) is a flexible degree, designed to provide you with the necessary practical experience to stand out among other science graduates.

-Your BSc(Tech) degree is internationally recognised meaning you can work just about anywhere in the world.
+It is internationally recognised, meaning you can find work anywhere in the world.
 A high percentage of graduates actively seeking employment find it within six months of graduating.

 The University of Waikato’s School of Science is home to a suite of well-equipped laboratories.
 Most science papers include weekly laboratory sessions, giving you the chance to put what you’ve learnt in lectures and tutorials into practice.
 Our undergraduate students also have the opportunity to use complex research equipment and techniques, such as NMR spectroscopy and DNA sequencing.